-The first toy trains were made from lead and had no moving parts.
-Some had wheels that turned, but these had to be pulled or pushed.
-Some of the early 19th-century push toy trains were made of tinplate, like the big, durable, stylized locomotive toys from the U.S., that were painted red and gold and decorated with hearts and flowers. model trains for dummies
+Some had wheels that flipped, but these needed to be pushed or pulled.
+A few of the early 19th-century push toy trains were made from tinplate, like the large, durable, stylized locomotive toys from the U.S., which were painted red and gold and decorated with hearts and flowers. model trains for dummies

-Around 1875, technological improvements in materials and manufacturing enabled tin to be stamped, cut, wrapped, and lithographed faster than previously.
+Around 1875, technological advancements in materials and manufacturing enabled tin to be scraped, cut, rolled, and lithographed faster than previously.

-Toy trains were altered when Märklin, a German firm which specialized in doll house accessories, sought to make an equal toy for boys where a continuous revenue stream could be guaranteed by purchasing add-on accessories for decades after the first purchase.
-Along with boxed sets comprising a train and track, Märklin offered additional track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to a working train.
+Toy trains were altered when Märklina German company which specialized in doll house accessories, sought to create an equivalent toy for boys where a continuous revenue stream could be ensured by selling add-on accessories for years after the initial purchase.
+In addition to boxed sets comprising a train and monitor, Märklin offered additional track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to a working train.

-Electric trains followed, with the first appearing in 1897, made from the U.S. company Carlisle & Finch.
-As home use of electricity became more prevalent from the early 20th century, electrical trains gained popularity and as time moved on, these electrical trains grew in sophistication, gaining light, the ability to change direction, to emit a whistling noise, to smoke, to couple and uncouple cars as well as load and unload cargo.
-Toy trains from the first half of the 20th century were often made of lithographed tin; later trains were often made mainly of plastic.
+Electric trains adopted, with the first appearing in 1897, made from the U.S. firm Carlisle & Finch.
+As residential use of electricity became more prevalent in the early 20th century, electric trains gained popularity and as time moved on, these electric trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling noise, to smoke, to remotely couple and uncouple cars as well as load and unload freight.
+Toy trains by the first half of the 20th century were often made of lithographed tin; later trains were often made mainly of plastic.

-Before the 1950s, there was little differentiation between toy trains and model railroads–model railroads were toys by definition.
-Pull toys and wind-up trains were marketed towards children, while electric trains were marketed towards teens, particularly teenaged boys.
+Pull toys and wind-up trains were marketed towards kids, while electrical trains were marketed towards teens, especially teenaged boys.

-Today, S gauge and O gauge railroads are still considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings produced by Marx from the 1950s into the 1970s).
-However, due to their high cost, one is more inclined to find an HO scale or N scale train set at a toy shop than an O scale collection.
+Today, S gauge and O gauge railroads continue to be considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings created by Marx from the 1950s into the 1970s).
+However, due to their high price, one is more likely to find an HO scale or N scale train set at a toy store than a O scale collection.

-Many modern electrical toy trains contain sophisticated electronic equipment that emit digitized sound effects and permit the operator to safely and easily run multiple remote control trains on a single loop of course.
-In the last few years, many toy rail operators may operate a train using a TV camera at the front of the motor and hooked up to a display, such as computer monitor.
-This will show an image, similar to that of a genuine (smaller size) railroad.
+Many modern electrical toy trains comprise sophisticated electronic equipment that exude digitized sound effects and permit the operator to safely and easily run several remote control trains on one loop of track.
+In the last few decades, many toy train operators may operate a train with a TV camera at the front part of the motor and hooked up to a screen, such as computer monitor.
+This will show an image, like that of a real (smaller size) railroad)

 Thanks for your interest in model trains for dummies